Parallel-NetCDF/PnetCDF/doc/README.NetCDF4.md

   + Note NetCDF-4 library built with PnetCDF feature enabled, i.e. option `--enable-pnetcf`, is not supported.
 * To build PnetCDF with NetCDF-4 support
-  + Add `--enable-netcdf4` option at the configure command line.
-Option `--with-netcdf` can be used to specify the installation path of NetCDF-4.
+  + Add `--with-netcdf4` option at the configure command line.
+Option `--with-netcdf` can also be used to specify the installation path of NetCDF-4 if it is not in the standard localtions.
 For example,
     ```
     gzip -dc pnetcdf-1.11.0.tar.gz | tar -xf -
     cd pnetcdf-1.11.0
     ./configure --prefix=/PnetCDF/install/path \
-                --enable-netcdf4 \
                 --with-netcdf4=/NetCDF4/install/path
     ```